 Photo Credit: Brenna Merritt

-She currently heads the B.F.A.
-Acting Program at Syracuse University, where she also leads an international collaboration with CENTRO University for Design in Mexico City.
-Her work for young audiences was featured in the New York Pops Up!
-Festival, and she associate-directed the Outer Critics Circle Award-nominated Broadway premiere of Birthday Candles.
-In 2025, she will direct The Flick for Redhouse Arts Center and My Robot for Syracuse Stage.
+Katie heads the B.F.A.
+Acting Program at Syracuse University, where she leads an annual collaboration with CENTRO University for Design in Mexico City.
+Recently, her work for young audiences was featured by New York Pops Up! and she associate-directed the Outer Critics Circle-nominated Broadway premiere of Birthday Candles.
+In 2025 she directed The Flick for Redhouse Arts Center and will direct My Robot for Syracuse Stage.